 On their product page, Feel Goods has added a section of videos about the product that customers shared on TikTok.
 These videos range from health tips that recommend the product to recipes to even testimonials.

-For food brands, one of the easiest ways to pick up user-generated video content is with recipes.
+For food brands, one of the easiest ways to pick up user-generated videos is with recipes.
 Feel Goods is one of the best UGC video examples of it!

 Why it works: